brndnmtthws/brndn-io/content/posts/no-jerks-policy/index.md

 ## For Employers and Leaders

-If you're in a leadership position, implementing a no-jerks policy creates tremendous competitive advantage:
+If you're in a leadership position, a no-jerks policy makes your team easier to keep together and easier to trust:

 **1. Prioritize cultural contribution alongside technical skills**